 Natural Valley Ranch

 For something a little different, why not take a ride on a horse through some fall colors?
 You can do just that at Natural Valley Ranch, which is tucked along White Lick Creek in Brownsburg.
-Natural Valley Ranch encompasses 78 acres, and you can take 30-, 60-, or 90-minute guided horseback trail rides there.
+Natural Valley Ranch encompasses 78 acres, and you can take guided horseback trail rides there.
 You can also hike and fish there or book an overnight stay at The Cottage or The Cabin.